refractionPOINT/lce_doc/docs/api_keys.md

 The return value is a simple JSON response with a `jwt` component which is the JWT token.
 This token is only valid for one hour to limit the possible damage of a leak and make the deletion of the API keys easier.

+## Python
+A simple [Python API](https://github.com/refractionpoint/python-limacharlie/) is also provided that simplifies usage of the REST API by taking care of the API Key -> JWT exchange as necessary and wraps the functionality into nicer objects.